Czapski family

-Hutten-Czapski (feminine: Hutten-Czapska), or Graf von Hutten-Czapski, or simply Czapscy, or Czapski, is the name of an old Polish aristocratic family from Pomerania.
+The Hutten-Czapski family (feminine: Hutten-Czapska), or simply Czapscy, or Czapski, is an old Polish aristocratic family originating in Pomerania.
 Some branches were given the title of Count.
 Members of the family have contributed to Poland's political, cultural and military history.
 Some members of the family were first recorded serving as Prussian Baltic knights, their allegiance was to Poland.